 Flights and overland legs are booked separately

-Currently, booking links for flight legs only are available in our system.
+Currently, direct booking links for flight legs only are available in our system.
 For other modes of transport we offer links to 3rd party websites where you can search for and book tickets.
 This allows for great personal customization, but it also requires more planning than if you had bought the trip as a ready-made package.

 Note that you will not always find direct public transport along the overland routes we show.
 In such cases traveling indirectly or driving a car may be viable.